Moonsong-Labs/cairo-programs/README.md

-# cairo-test-cases
+# Cairo programs

-Cairo programs used as test cases for projects with Starkware.
+Cairo programs and test cases for projects with Starkware.